reggieofarrell/wp-env-sync/README.md

 ### __options__

+`-d --no-db-sync` :: skips the step of syncing the database from the remove environment

-`--no-file-sync` :: skips the step of syncing the files from the remote environment
+`-f --no-file-sync` :: skips the step of syncing the files from the remote environment

-`--no-perms` :: skips the step of tring to reset file permissions after the file sync
+`-p --no-perms` :: skips the step of tring to reset file permissions after the file sync

-`--no-db-sync` :: skips the step of syncing the database from the remove environment
+`-s --slow` :: pauses 2 seconds after some commands to show output

 ### __.env file variables__